Ludoviccccc/SimulateurGPT/README.md

 ## On going:
 I'm currenlty using folder `sim` to obtain the following informations:
 * Quantifying **ddr contention** with the `sim.ddr.py`
-* When do simultaneous accesses of **ddr** cache by both cores occur ?
-* What other mechanisms are of interest to users/hardware engineers? acces to same bank in **ddr** at same time ? what delay ?
-* What other mechanisms are responsible for interferences, and which only occur when two applications are run in parallel on both cores?

 ## Description Simulateur Eric: